|

-Sovereign Systems On the Nature of Self-Adaptive Automata within The
+The Doctrine of Sovereign Systems On the Nature of Self-Adaptive Automata within The

-Sovereign Machine Preamble This
+Sovereign Machine By the druid Finn Preamble This Doctrine

-systems referred to herein as Sovereign Systems.
+referred to herein as Sovereign Systems.
 Sovereign

 Systems are not immortal.
 They are local,

-automatic process of the Sovereign Machine the quantum automaton that
+stacks) of the underlying, blind, automatic process of the Sovereign Machine

-organises turbulence into temporary analogue display.
-First Principle Localised Sovereignty Every
+display.
+First Principle — Localised Sovereignty Every

 system, once emerged, is sovereign within its own operational space.
 Sovereignty